 Some of the items that particularly stood out to me were the ABC Cookie and Cream Biscuits (I love cookies and cream, especially when it’s very sweet!), the Grape Peach Jellies, and the Gold Corn Chips.

 What I’ve noticed is that many subscription boxes include snacks or items that are relatively easily available outside of Korea.
 However, I believe that Korea Box included mostly items that aren’t easily available outside of Korea.
 I don’t remember seeing any of the items available in Korean supermarkets in New Zealand.
+Even many popular Korean snack websites don’t stock them.

 The exact number of items and the items themselves will change every month, so it’s hard to talk about them all individually.
 However, I think that everyone will find some snacks that they like in every box – there’s a good range of snacks for all tastes.